alexle/alexle.github.com/posts/2012-goals.markdown

 However, I've noticed a disturbing trend lately.
 All the crossing-off of tasks and check-marking little boxes were to no avail.
 My lists were _growing_, despite how much effort I put into them.
 At one point, I had **132** tasks..

 Perhaps it was my GTD system, or discipline in completing tasks.
-But in retrospect, I think I was simply overwhelmed and spread myself too thin.
+But in retrospect, I was simply overwhelmed and spread myself too thin.
 Brush up the resume?
 Ok, work on it for 20min.
 Oh, I really need to add a sign-on for my app.
 Switch to it for a bit.
 Hey, Jquery looks cool.
 Let's try some examples.
 Ugh, I haven't worked out in a while.
 Head to the gym to clear my head.

 I wanted to do everything, but ended up doing "not much".
 I was busy, but shipped and produced little.
 It's time for a change and I plan to do it by [cutting back][1] on my obligations.